Communal Administration of Dudelange

-The René Hartmann sports’ centre is a major asset for the city of Dudelange because of its versatility and multifunctionality.
-A phase of work was essential and today allows it to offer a wide range of indoor sports activities, from martial arts to climbing walls.
+The René Hartmann sports centre is a major asset for the town of Dudelange due to its multi-purpose character and multifunctionality.
+A phase of work was essential and today enables it to offer a wide range of indoor sports activities, from martial arts to climbing walls.

-A colourful wall installation by the Luxembourg artist Armand Strainchamps now covers the corridor, in the continuity of the entrance hall.
-This artistic installation, made of perforated metal plates on which a sports’ shoe is gradually tied, is a real invitation to physical activity.
-On the ceiling, zenithal openings of different colours bring rhythm to this large corridor and create a beautiful contrast with the sobriety of the concrete.
+A colourful wall installation by the Luxembourg artist Armand Strainchamps now decorates the corridor, following on from the entrance hall.
+This artistic installation, made of perforated metal plates on which a sports shoe is gradually knotted, is a real invitation to physical activity.
+On the ceiling, zenithal openings in different colours give rhythm to this large corridor and create a nice contrast with the sobriety of the concrete.

 The complex includes two multifunctional rooms.
-The largest is equipped with stands with 590 seats, half of which are telescopic stands.
-There is also a swimming pool with 2 pools, along which stands stands 180 seats, to comfortably admire the water services.
-The climbing room offers a 15m high wall with 100 to 120 tracks of different difficulty.
+The largest is equipped with 590-seat grandstands, half of which are telescopic stands.
+There is also a swimming pool with 2 pools, along which stands with 180-seat grandstands stand to comfortably admire the water features.
+The climbing gym offers a 15m high wall with 100 to 120 routes of different difficulty.
 The fitness room, divided on two levels into a cardio room and a cad-power room, is located on the site of the old swimming pool.
-A dojo for martial arts, a 50 m long indoor athletics track and even an ice bath complete the complex's range of services.
-The major challenge was to maintain a certain harmony among all the spaces of the sports’ centre and to modernise the whole while remaining perfectly functional.
+A martial arts dojo, a 50 m long indoor athletics track and even an ice bath complete the range of services offered by the complex.
+The major challenge was to keep a certain harmony among all the spaces of the sports centre and to modernise the whole while remaining perfectly functional.
 And it was a gamble that paid off.